eProsima-Private/AML-Tools/docs/rst/tutorials/aml_ip_workload_distribution.rst

 In this version, the python executable expects input arguments.
 For each argument, it will convert it to a string (:code:`str`) and send it as a *Job*.
-Once the arguments run out, it will finish execution and destroy the Node.
+Once the arguments run out, it will finish execution and destroy the node.

 Run the following command: